-- Ranma ˝ had one that shared a personality almost identical to its mythological counterpart; when it stirred itself, it did little more than just wanting to eat women and drink booze.
-However, it appeared to have only seven heads.
+- The series has character that shares a personality almost identical to its mythological counterpart; when it stirs itself, it does little more than just wanting to eat women and drink booze.
+However, it appears to have only seven heads.
 Turns out the eighth is in back - it's the size of a small mountain, with the seven smaller (though still huge) dragon heads and necks sprouting from the back of the main head's skull.
 Kind of like a dragon version of a Beholder.
-This Orochi had magical moss growing on its main head that was a powerful curative- even drinking water that had flowed past the moss could sustain a person's life, as well as making animals grow to unnatural sizes.
-Notably, the male characters also had to dress in drag in order to lure it out (while Akane disguised herself as a boy to avoid it.)
-Unfortunately, they all looked so hideous the Orochi wasn't fooled.
+This Orochi has magical moss growing on its main head that is a powerful curative- even drinking water that flows past the moss can sustain a person's life, as well as making animals grow to unnatural sizes.
+Notably, the male characters also have to dress in drag in order to lure it out (while Akane disguises herself as a boy to avoid it).
+Unfortunately, they all look so hideous the Orochi isn't fooled.

-- Another spiritual example/reference is Happosai, a sake-swilling Dirty Old Man who goes into withdrawal if he is unable to sate his perversion and perhaps the most powerful martial artist in the series.
-In his Back Story, he was only beaten when his students left out enough sake for him to drink himself into a stupor, after which they sealed him in a cave with a bundle of dynamite by means of a Shimenawa-adorned boulder.
-He of course returns to bug Ranma, and finds himself thwarted time and time again by his intended victim - a Hot Blooded "Manly Man" acting as a perfect Susanoo figure, complete with an Attractive Bent Gender curse that Happosai always falls for.
+- Another spiritual example/reference is Happosai,note a sake-swilling Dirty Old Man who goes into withdrawal if he is unable to sate his perversion and perhaps the most powerful martial artist in the series.
+In his Back Story, he was only beaten when his students re-enacted the myth; left out enough sake for him to drink himself into a stupor.
+Then, lacking any weapon they trusted to cut the nut's head off, they sealed him in a cave with a bundle of dynamite by means of a Shimenawa-adorned boulder.
+He of course returns to bug Ranma, and finds himself thwarted time and time again by his intended victim - a Hot-Blooded "Manly Man" acting as a perfect Susanoo figure, complete with an Attractive Bent-Gender curse that Happosai always falls for.

 - Blue Seed.
 Unless you read the subtitles, which tend to mistranslate it as "Orochi no Orochi".